 You can freeze cheesecakes, so if you plan to, you'll want to check out Taste of Home's guide on how to freeze cheesecakes.
 However, if you do freeze it and plan to serve it, I do not recommend you freeze it for longer than 2 months.
 It's best if you do NOT put the icing sugar and cinnamon mixture on until it's completely defrosted.

 👪 Serving size

-This cake is made in an 8 or 9 inch springform pan and serves 16.
+This Thanksgiving cheesecake is made in an 8 or 9 inch springform pan and serves 16.
 Although 16 pieces seems like a lot, as you know, cheesecake is quite rich.

 I recommend you use a springform pan (preferably 9 or 10 inch) for this recipe (see my Amazon recommendations in recipe card NOTES) because it will make your life easier.
 However, if you don't have that type of pan and/or don't want to purchase one, you can make a cheesecake without it.
 You can read about how to make a cheesecake without a springform pan HERE.

-So if you're looking for a low-fat pumpkin cheesecake recipe or Thanksgiving dessert ideas, this is the one!
+So if you're looking for a pumpkin cheesecake recipe, pumpkin desserts for Thanksgiving or Thanksgiving dessert ideas, this is the one!